-BY: MIKE HAMILTON // INCEPTION CHIROPRACTIC WEBSITES, OWNER
+BY: MIKE HAMILTON // OWNER, INCEPTION ONLINE MARKETING

 Before starting Inception Chiropractic Websites my wife and I owned a very successful chiropractic practice where we averaged over 80 new patients per month.
 You may not want to generate numbers like that, but you must be curious about how we did it?
-I update this article each year and it will walk you through the marketing programs that we used to build a 500 visit per week office in less than two years.
+Chiropractic Marketing doesn't have to be hard, but it does take some time and commitment.

 I'm not selling anything here.
-It's literally everything we did for marketing in it's full detail.
-All the printouts, handouts, and videos you need to understand the smallest details.
-I hope it brings you great success.
+It's literally everything we did for marketing in full detail.
+All the printouts, handouts, and videos you need to understand how we did it.

 We did patient appreciation days every other month, and they consistently produced 15 new patients.
 We did not do a big giveaway, and we spent very little money on the event other than balloons.
 PAD’s just became a part of our monthly schedule.
 We didn’t have to think about when we were going to do them or how we were going to promote them, our staff just started the process every two months as we hit those calendar days.

-In office lectures are a part of many chiropractic practices.
-They can be a great way to educate patients, but they are traditionally not a good way to generate new patients.
+In office lectures are a part of many practices.
+This form of chiropractic marketing can be a great way to educate patients, but they are traditionally not a good way to generate new patients.
 General health talks can be interesting to some of your current patients, but they are not a very big draw for potential new patients.

 The way to overcome this is by thinking outside the box.
 What if instead of doing a talk on posture you did a talk about weight loss?
 If you pick a topic that more people are interested in, you will have a larger pool to draw from.
 It’s also critical here to have all the traditional marketing pieces in place.